Skip to content

 62. Evidence of monitoring deforestation and/or ecosystem conversion in supplier operations?

-[Externally verified] The company states that it uses satellite monitoring through Earthqualizer and Satelligence to monitor 100% of its supply chain, which provides biweekly reports, identifying potential deforestation that is then investigated with its direct suppliers.
+[Externally verified] The company reports that it uses satellite monitoring through Earthqualizer and Satelligence to monitor 100% of its supply chain, which provides biweekly reports, identifying potential deforestation that is then investigated with its direct suppliers.
 This information is externally verified by Satelligence and Earthqualizer.

-• 63.
-Amount of deforestation and/or ecosystem conversion recorded in own operations since cut-off date?
+63. Amount of deforestation and/or ecosystem conversion recorded in own operations since cut-off date?

 This indicator is disabled as the company is only a processor or trader.